+- 17.2.
 All staff should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
-This should include the:

-- child protection policy, which should amongst other things also include the policy and procedures to deal with child on child abuse; - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - staff behaviour policy (which includes the staff code of conduct) which includes low-level concerns; allegations against staff and Whistleblowing; acceptable use of technologies (including mobile devices); staff/pupil relationships and communications including the use of social media and reasonable use of force. - safeguarding response to children who go missing from education - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies)

-Copies of policies and a copy of Part One, Part Five and Annex B of KCSiE 2023 should be provided to all staff at induction.

-- All staff should receive appropriate safeguarding and child protection training (including online safety) at induction.
-The training should be regularly updated. - All staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins and staff meetings), regularly, and at least termly, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff should be aware of their local early help process and understand their role in it. - All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially Section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - All staff should know what to do if a child tells them he/she is being abused, exploited or neglected.
+This should include the: - Safeguarding and Child Protection policy, which should amongst other things also include the policy and procedures to deal with child on child abuse; Online Safety policy - Behaviour Management policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying); - Staff behaviour policy (which includes the staff code of conduct) which includes low-level concerns; allegations against staff and Whistleblowing; acceptable use of technologies (including mobile devices); staff/pupil relationships and communications including the use of social media and reasonable use of force. - Safeguarding response to children who have unexplainable and/or persistent absences from education.
+The Repton Attendance Policy has full details and has been developed in line with this guidance: Working together to improve school attendance (applies from 19 August 2024) (publishing.service.gov.uk) - The role of the Designated Safeguarding Lead (DSL) including the identity of the Designated Safeguarding Lead and Deputy DSLs. - 17.3.
+Copies of policies and a copy of Part One, Part Five and Annex B of KCSiE 2024 should be provided to all staff at induction. - All staff should receive appropriate safeguarding and child protection training (including online safety) at induction.
+The training should be regularly updated. - All staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins and staff meetings), regularly, and at least termly, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff should be aware of their local early help process and understand their role in it.
+Working Together to Safeguard Children has a fuller definition of early help. - All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially Section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - All staff should know what to do if a child tells them he/she is being abused, exploited or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the designated safeguarding lead (or a deputy) and children's social care. - Staff should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect, sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.